shirograhm/TooManyItemsRoR2/README.md

 Seekers of the Storm DLC is supported for v0.5.0 and later.
 Alloyed Collective DLC is supported for v0.6.1 and later.

-## Issue Reports
-Please report any issues you find (bug, typo, mistranslation, incompatibility with another mod, etc.) on the [github issues tracker](https://github.com/shirograhm/TooManyItemsRoR2/issues).
-If possible, provide the output log as it often makes debugging much easier.

 ## Customization
 ###### Config File Location ⇒ [Modded Profile]\\BepInEx\\config\\TooManyItems.cfg